 Most Affected Renovation Projects

-Some renovation projects have been hit harder than others by 2025’s building material tariff increases.
+Some renovation projects may experience a slightly greater impact from 2025’s building material tariff increases.

 Bathroom Renovations

 Bath builder and remodeler pricing increased by 5.2% year over year in the first quarter of 2025.
-Plumbing fixtures, valves and related components have also seen pricing volatility due to expanded tariffs on metal goods and plastics.
+Plumbing fixtures, valves, and related components have seen some pricing volatility due to tariffs on metal goods and plastics.

 Kitchen Remodels